MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_02b_Configure just-in-time (JIT) VM access in Defender for Cloud.md

 ### Enable JIT on your VMs from Microsoft Defender for Cloud.

-1. Start a browser session and sign-in to the Azure portal https://portal.azure.com/.
+1. Start a browser session and sign-in to the [Azure portal menu.](https://portal.azure.com/).

 2. From Defender for Cloud's menu, open **Workload protections.**